top of page

 Sugar-Free • Clean Ingredients • Fraction of the Cost

 Electrolyte powders are everywhere right now—and for good reason.
-Teaching hot vinyasa classes and living in the mountains of Colorado, electrolytes are a daily must in our household.
-Supplying myself and my family with high-quality electrolytes, however, gets expensive quickly.
+Teaching hot vinyasa classes and living in the mountains of Colorado, I find that electrolytes are a daily must in my household.
+However, supplying myself and my family with high-quality electrolytes can get expensive quickly.

 Why Make Your Own Electrolyte Mix?